-Is there a piece of marketing material you’ve written you’re not sure about?
+Is there a piece of marketing you’ve written you’re not sure about?

 Maybe you don’t think your website is quite right.
 Maybe there’s a leaflet you think should be getting better results than it is.
 Maybe there’s a white paper you’ve written but don’t want to publish until you’re sure it’s the right way to go.

-Whatever the piece of marketing material you’re worried about, a content audit is the answer.
+Whatever the piece of marketing material you’re worried about, an audit is the answer.

 I’ll look at your content with an objective, expert eye and give you honest, constructive feedback you can use to improve the content and make sure it gets you better results.
 I’ve got over 15 years’ copywriting experience: I can spot the mistakes that people make and know how to fix them.